rackerlabs/docs-developer-blog/_posts/2019-01-11-reminders-for-applying-oracle-cpu-patches.md

 ### Recommendation

-In the Prepare Phase, the patch file system is usually synchronized with the run file system by creating a new database edition.
-This is a default incremental synchronization of files which are changed on the application top.
+In the prepare phase, the patch file system is usually synchronized with the run file system by creating a new database edition.
+This is a default incremental synchronization of files that are changed on the application top.

 To synchronize the applied patches, invoke `txkADOPPreparePhaseSynchronize.pl` to the **$APPL\_TOP** of run file system from the last patching cycle or invoke